Azure/bicep-types-az/generated/servicefabric/microsoft.servicefabric/2021-06-01/types.md

 * **name**: string (Required): The name of the node type.
 * **placementProperties**: [NodeTypeDescriptionPlacementProperties](#nodetypedescriptionplacementproperties): The placement tags applied to nodes in the node type, which can be used to indicate where certain services (workload) should run.
 * **reverseProxyEndpointPort**: int: The endpoint used by reverse proxy.
-* **vmInstanceCount**: int (Required): VMInstanceCount should be 1 to n, where n indicates the number of VM instances corresponding to this nodeType.
+* **vmInstanceCount**: int {minValue: 0, maxValue: 2147483647} (Required): VMInstanceCount should be 1 to n, where n indicates the number of VM instances corresponding to this nodeType.
 VMInstanceCount = 0 can be done only in these scenarios: NodeType is a secondary nodeType.
 Durability = Bronze or Durability >= Bronze and InfrastructureServiceManager = true.
 If VMInstanceCount = 0, implies the VMs for this nodeType will not be used for the initial cluster size computation.

 ## NodeTypeDescriptionCapacities
 ### Properties